location icon

 • Interest rate risk: After the end of the fixed interest rate period, interest rates will change.

-• Leverage: The return on the money you actually put in is higher.
+• Leverage: The return on the money you actually put in, the ROI, is higher.

 Indeed, as an investor, leverage is a key consideration.
 Take the following example: If you spend only 20 % of your own money on a house with additional purchase costs of 10 % and borrow the remainder (90 %), your return is much higher.